 Yes, depending on how much added exposure you want to receive, we have a variety of sponsorship levels to accommodate you.
 We would also be glad to work on creating something especially designed for you!

 Yes, we offer a limited number of seminar sponsorships, which include stage time.
+However, due to COVID, they have been suspended until the fall 2021 events at which time we will reassess.

 As a matter of privacy, we keep that list in-house.
 There are about 80-100+ exhibitors at each of our events, and you can likely appreciate how annoyed you’d be if even half of them called you.
 We do encourage you to capture contact info for future follow-ups with people who speak with at the event.